ehaavindberman/Analytics-training/readme.md

     Start the dev server
     npm run dev

-🌐 Live Site

-Check it out at fyredrill.dev

-🧠 Why FyreDrill?
+**🧠 Why FyreDrill?**

 Analysts don’t get better by reading — they get better by doing.
-FyreDrill provides a space to practice the core skill of diagnosing what’s going wrong in a dataset, quickly and clearly.
-It’s like a fire drill — but for your brain.
+FyreDrill provides a space to practice the core skill of diagnosing what’s going wrong with data, quickly and clearly.